Idaho police search for escaped inmate and accomplice after ambush at Boise hospital

 ''This brazen, violent, and apparently coordinated attack on Idaho Department of Corrections personnel, to facilitate an escape of a dangerous inmate, was carried out right in front of the Emergency Department, where people come for medical help, often in the direst circumstances,'' Boise Police Chief Ron Winegar said in a written statement.

+Meade had been escorted in the ambulance and at the hospital by two uniformed, unarmed officers wearing ballistic vests, tailed by armed staff, Tewalt said.
+Under standard procedure for transporting a high-risk inmate, unarmed guards are on each side of the prisoner while an armed guard follows, he said.

+Authorities did not say what security measures were in place when Meade left the hospital, or whether he was handcuffed, shackled or walking on his own.

-The attack follows a wave of gun violence at hospitals and medical centers, which have struggled to adapt to the threats.
+The attack came amid a wave of gun violence at hospitals and medical centers, which have struggled to adapt to the threats.

 A Saint Alphonsus spokesperson said the shooting happened in the ambulance bay by its emergency department.